kreisvier/k4Navigation/README.md

 # Navigation Function and Twig Filter Plugin for Craft CMS
-One solution too handle all (nearly ;-)) navigation needs in Craft CMS.
+One solution to handle all (nearly ;-)) navigation needs in Craft CMS.

 ## Features
 Twig filters and functions for simple and advanced navigations in Craft CMS: